chrismile/HexVolumeRenderer/README.md

 Xifeng Gao, Daniele Panozzo, Wenping Wang, Zhigang Deng, Guoning Chen, In ACM Transactions on Graphics (Proceedings of SIGGRAPH ASIA 2017)

-The code from HexaLab is covered by the MIT License (see LICENSE-HexaLab).
+The code from HexaLab is covered by the MIT License (see LICENSE file).
-The code from Gao et al. is covered by the MPL 2.0 License (see License-BaseComplex).
+The code from Gao et al. is covered by the MPL 2.0 License (see LICENSE file).
-The code of the application itself is covered by the BSD 2-Clause License (see LICENSE).
+The code of the application itself is covered by the BSD 2-Clause License (see LICENSE file).
-The font Droid Sans in the directory Data/Fonts/ is covered by the Apache Version 2.0 License (see DROID-SANS-LICENSE.txt).
+The font Droid Sans in the directory Data/Fonts/ is covered by the Apache Version 2.0 License (see LICENSE file).

 Please note that different licenses apply to the data sets, dependencies and other assets downloaded.
-License information of used libraries can be found in the directory 'LICENSE-Libraries'.
+License information of used libraries can be found in the directory 'docs/license-libraries'.
 These libraries are used without modifications to the upstream version of the code of the respective libraries.
 Thus, the code is not provided in the repository.